jacobjohnsson/simulated-annealing/docs/README.md

     . . .
 Q . . . .
     . . . . . .
 Q .

-This is not a solution because two pairs of queens attack each other.
+This is not a proper solution because two pairs of queens attack each other.

 We only need to provide a **cooling schedule**, a way of **generating neighbors** and a **fitness evaluation function** in order to solve a problem